By Marcin Wojtyczka

 http://www2.wetter3.de - a collection of current and historical weather predictions (focused on GFS and ICON models)

-https://www.wetterzentrale.de - a collection of current and historical weather predictions (various models)
+https://www.wetterzentrale.de - a collection of current and historical (archive) weather predictions for various models

 Historical predictions of AROME model for Western Europe